Kevin Connolly (actor)

 Kevin Connolly (born March 5, 1974) is an American actor and director.
 He is best known for his role as Eric Murphy in the HBO series Entourage, and his role as the eldest son Ryan Malloy in the 1990s television sitcom Unhappily Ever After.
-Connolly is also a director, having directed many episodes of television as well as the films Gardener of Eden, Dear Eleanor, and Gotti.
+Connolly is also a director, having directed many television episodes as well as the films Gardener of Eden, Dear Eleanor, and Gotti.

 Life and career

-Connolly was born either in New York City, New York, or in Patchogue, New York, (sources differ) and raised in Medford, New York, on Long Island.
+Connolly was born in New York State, and raised in Medford, New York, on Long Island.
 His mother, Eileen, is of Irish descent.
-He has an older brother, Tim, a police detective for Suffolk County, New York police.
+He has an older brother, Tim, a police detective for Suffolk County, New York, police.
 Connolly graduated from Patchogue-Medford High School in 1992.

 He began his career at age six, appearing in television commercials, including the "Betcha bite a chip" campaign for Chips Ahoy!.
 In 1990, he landed his first film role, as Chickie in Rocky V. Two years later, Connolly was cast as Shaun Kelly in the film adaptation of Myron Levoy's novel Alan & Naomi, and co-starred with Tobey Maguire in the short-lived Fox sitcom Great Scott!.
 His appearance in the series later earned him a Young Artist Award nomination for Best Young Actor Co-starring in a Television Series.
 He portrayed Dabney Coleman's son in the comedy film The Beverly Hillbillies.
 Connolly continued guest starring in television series including Wings, Getting By and the medical drama ER.

 From 1995 to 1996, Connolly starred in Don's Plum alongside Maguire and Leonardo DiCaprio.
 Later that year, he landed the role of Ryan Malloy on the situation comedy Unhappily Ever After.
 The series also marked Connolly's directorial debut when he directed six episodes in its fourth season.
 In 2007, Connolly made his full-length movie directorial debut with the film Gardener of Eden, which premiered in April 2007 at the Tribeca Film Festival.